Grade Curve Calculator

 A grade curve calculator with mean and standard deviation forces scores to fit a "Normal Distribution" or Bell Curve.
 This method is statistical rather than arithmetic.
 It requires two key data points:

-Grading on a Bell Curve: Grades are assigned based on your distance (Z-Score) from the class average, not just your raw percentage.
+Grading on a Bell Curve: Your grades depend on how far you are from the class average (Z-Score), not just your raw percentage.

-In this system, the instructor pre-determines the grade distribution (e.g., top 10% get A's, middle 40% get B's).
-The calculator converts raw scores into Z-scores to determine where a student falls relative to the class average.
-This is the primary method for a grade bell curve calculator.
+In this method, the instructor/teacher sets the grade distribution.
+E.g., the top 10% students receive A's, and the middle 40% of students get B's.
+This changes raw scores into Z-scores.
+This shows where each student stands compared to the class average.
+This is the main method for a grade bell curve calculator.

 Grade Curve Calculator With Median and Class Average

-Some educators prefer a grade curve calculator based on average or median rather than the highest score.
+Some teachers prefer a grade curve based on average or median rather than the highest score.

-This method ensures the "middle" of the class achieves a passing grade, regardless of how difficult the exam was.
+With this method the "middle" of the class achieves a passing grade, regardless of how difficult the exam was.
+Tell us, which method you would like to have?

 Law School, Cube Root, and Exponential Grade Curve Calculators